gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 The repercussions of adding automation warrant research, user interviews, collecting feedback, and all that other work that *isn't* coding.
 I'm talking about **design** here.

 Design is never neutral, so every change you affect or error you emit benefits from design.[^5] How will users know the autoscaler has taken action?
 Will the autoscaler make correct choices when faced with increasing latency and capacity for other functions?
 Can users disable the autoscaler?
-These are all essential questions to factor in to your design.
+These are all essential questions to factor into your design.

 ### Automation Reduces Optionality
 Humans have created some beautiful  — and some despicable — things.
 A human as part of a system means that system can still be adaptive[^0].
 When we remove humans we remove this adaptive capability.
 Yeah, yeah, I know we have ML and AI but these are, for now, very crude in comparison to humans.
 Using them is, in effect, even more automation that we must understand.
 Eep!

 To automate a process requires a very specific, fixed set of instructions.
 Do you understand the process and its ramifications well enough to do that yet?
-Automating a process requires design and choices, which can reduce the freedom of afforded from continued learning, evolution, and adaptation from the human operator.[^3] Doing this too early can result is shortcomings, bugs, and technical debt.
+Automating a process requires design and choices, which can reduce the freedom of afforded from continued learning, evolution, and adaptation from the human operator.[^3] Doing this too early can result in shortcomings, bugs, and technical debt.

 A human is aware of seasonal differences, like Black Friday, where a human would temper their actions.
 A human would recognize a network outage and not scale the compute down to 0 when the latency metric is 0 or missing.
 These lessons must be learned before we can rely on automation, lest we realize the repercussions in embarrassing incidents.